lf-/notion-entry/README.md

 UUID in a file called `database` in the configuration directory you saw previously.

 Run `notion-entry add`.
 It will prompt you for the data you want to enter.

+Notes on the UI:

-From here, you can reorder fields by typing the `:order` command into any textual field.
+* You can reorder fields by typing the `:order` command into any textual field.
+* The relation selection uses the multi selection mode of [skim](https://github.com/lotabout/skim), which uses the <kbd>Tab</kbd> key to select items, and <kbd>Enter</kbd> to accept the input.
+* Colours on select items are just what you have set on the Notion web interface.